schibsted/spid-tech-docs/resources/articles/cancel-redirects.md

 ## Cancel response

-When SchAcc redirects the user to the cancel redirect URL, it will add a query parameter, `spid_page`.
+When Schibsted account redirects the user to the cancel redirect URL, it will add a query parameter, `spid_page`.
 The parameter contains the name of the page where the user aborted the process.
 Possible values are: